phcs93/group-file-studio/readme.md

 Then you select a swap palette in the menu to edit.

-First you need to click on the palette color you want to use from the PALETTE.DAT color table.
+First you need to click on the palette color you want to use from the PALETTE.DAT color table (kinda like a brush).

 Then you can click on the index at the LOOKUP.DAT table you want to change to the color you selected.